graphile/crystal/README.md

 A humongous, heart-felt, thank you to the original author of PostGraphQL - [Caleb Meredith](https://twitter.com/calebmer) - for everything he put into PostGraphQL!
 He's now graduated from the project and we all wish him the best for his future ventures!

+Even more thanks to each and every [sponsor](SPONSORS.md) of the project - without their help progress would be a lot slower!

 Thanks and enjoy 👍